 Preclinical studies include laboratory evaluation of product chemistry, toxicity and formulation, as well as animal studies to assess potential safety and efficacy.
 An IND sponsor must submit the results of the preclinical tests, together with manufacturing information, analytical data and any available clinical data or literature, among other things, to the FDA as part of an IND.
 Some preclinical testing may continue even after the IND is submitted.
 An IND automatically becomes effective 30 days after receipt by the FDA, unless before that time the FDA raises concerns or questions related to one or more proposed clinical trials and places the clinical trial on a clinical hold.
-In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trials to commence.
+In such a case, the IND sponsor and the FDA must resolve any outstanding concerns before the clinical trial can begin.
+As a result, submission of an IND may not result in the FDA allowing clinical trials to commence.